-April 2014
+April 2, 2014

-The United States District Court for the Northern District of Georgia has dismissed an insured's complaint seeking coverage for amounts it paid to settle an underlying lawsuit because the insured failed to obtain its insurer's consent to the settlement.
+The United States District Court for the Northern District of Georgia has dismissed an insured's complaint seeking coverage for amounts it paid to settle an underlying lawsuit, ruling that the insured's claim for coverage was not actionable given that it failed to obtain its insurer's consent to the settlement.
 Piedmont Office Realty Trust, Inc. v.
-XL Spec.
-Ins.
+XL Specialty Ins.
 Co., No. 1:13-cv-02128-WSD (N.D.
 Ga.
 Mar.
 28, 2014).
 In so ruling, the court rejected the insured's argument that consent was not required since the insurer unreasonably withheld consent.
+Id.
 Wiley Rein represented the insurer.

 The insured, a real estate investment trust, was sued in an underlying class action for securities fraud.
 In litigating that case, the insured exhausted the full primary layer of its D&O policy and incurred nearly \$4 million in defense costs into its first layer excess D&O policy.
 During a subsequent mediation, and after it had prevailed on a summary judgment motion, the insured sought the consent of its excess insurer to settle the case for \$4.9 million.
-The insurer refused to provide its consent, agreeing to contribute no more than \$1 million toward any settlement.
+The insurer refused to provide its consent, agreeing to contribute no more than \$1 million towards any settlement.
 Without its insurer's consent, the insured settled the class action, and that settlement was subsequently approved by the district court.
 The insured then brought a coverage action against its insurer.

 Ruling on the insurer's motion, the court dismissed the insured's complaint, reasoning that the insured's claim for coverage was not actionable given that it had failed to obtain the insurer's consent to the settlement as required by the terms of its policy.
 In so doing, the court rejected the insured's argument that consent was not required because the insurer "unreasonably withheld" its consent in breach of the policy terms.
-Instead, even assuming that the insured's assertions were true, the court ruled that the plain language of the policy barred it from bringing suit until a judgment exceeding the potential settlement was entered against it after an actual trial.
-In this case, since the insured had unilaterally settled the underlying case, the court ruled that it was barred from bringing suit.
+Instead, even assuming that the insured's assertions